tasitlabs/tasit-sdk/packages/action/README.md

 Possibly even infer from param types what they might do, but that's a lot harder.

-##### Getting data - Contract API from ethers.js
+##### Getting data - Contract API from ethers

-Let's re-read the `tasit-action` section above when it is finalized and see how much it differs from the [ethers.js abstraction for connecting to contracts](https://docs.ethers.io/ethers.js/html/api-contract.html#connecting-to-existing-contracts).
+Let's re-read the `tasit-action` section above when it is finalized and see how much it differs from the [ethers abstraction for connecting to contracts](https://docs.ethers.io/ethers.js/html/api-contract.html#connecting-to-existing-contracts).

 We'll want to do the same for setting data and listening for events too.
-As long as there's any abstraction we want on top of the ethers.js contract functions, `tasit-action` support for contracts of unknown type seems justified.
-Setting data / creating transactions is very likely to diverge from the ethers.js library.
+As long as there's any abstraction we want on top of the ethers contract functions, `tasit-action` support for contracts of unknown type seems justified.
+Setting data / creating transactions is very likely to diverge from the ethers library.

 ### Setting data